← back

 • More sophisticated analysis techniques from both researchers and adversaries

-• Protocol designs that better balance privacy, compliance, and usability
+• Protocol designs that balance privacy, compliance, and usability

-This research was conducted as part of an independent study on DeFi privacy protocols under the supervision of Prof. Deian Stefan at UC San Diego, focusing on developing heuristics for fund tracing and verification across anonymous DEX systems.
+This research was conducted as part of an independent study on DeFi privacy protocols under the supervision of Prof. Deian Stefan at UC San Diego.